joecaintic/new_options/README.md

 *Used the option -d:sqlite3 so that the app was preconfigured for use with sqlite3

-This app will be pushed to a new app repo in my accounted called "new_options"
+*This app will be pushed to a new app repo in my accounted called "new_options"

+*This is now an app in Heroku called "joecaintic-bloccit", URL is http://joecaintic-bloccit.herokuapp.com/ .